New Account Fraud Detection: Identify Genuine Customers

 What types of behavior can be used to detect fraudsters?

-• By monitoring the text, types, and swipe of users to understand the intent
+• By monitoring the text, types, and swipes of users to understand the intent

 • Behavior compared to other genuine customers